 Cultivating a community wealthy in hope, creativity, joy, and faith.
 Working in a range of settings, including community organizations, care communities, and in the home.

-Each day I walk with those on their dementia journey, magnifying the importance of creativity and human connection.
+Each day I seek to accompany others, walking the dementia journey, magnifying the importance of creativity and human connection.
 I am a classically trained musician, studio artist, and theatre maker, with a background in the creative arts therapies.
-I believe in cultivating a community that is wealthy in creativity, connection, hope and joy.
+I believe in cultivating a community that is wealthy in creativity, connection, hope, and joy.